Izmir Izmir Province, Turkey Travel Guide

 Izmir's history extends further than many realize, stretching back over 8,500 years.
 It is one of the oldest continually inhabited cities in the Mediterranean basin.
 The city used to be a prominent settlement in the ancient Greek world, a jewel of Ionia, famed for its strategic harbor and fertile hinterland.

 Under Roman rule, Smyrna flourished, becoming among the most prosperous cities in the Roman Empire.
-The remains of its Roman Agora, a sprawling marketplace, still stand in the city center, offering a tangible link to this glorious past.
+The remains of its Roman Agora, a large marketplace, still stand in the city center, offering a tangible link to this glorious past.

 Izmir, a vibrant urban landscape, combines ancient heritage with modern vibrancy.